PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 squeue --start --format="%.7i %.7Q %.14q %6P %.15j %.12u %.10a %.20S %.6D %.5C %R" --sort=S --states=PENDING | egrep -v "N/A" | head -20
 ```

 How do you move the cursor to the middle of the line?
 On Mac with Terminal, hold down the `[option]` key and click with the mouse where you want the cursor to go.
-On other systems you can use `[meta] + [f]` and `[meta] + [b]` to advance forward and backward by words, respectively.
+On other systems you may be able to use `[meta] + [f]` and `[meta] + [b]` to advance forward and backward by words, respectively.
 What is the `[meta]` key for your system?
+On Mac is it the [option] key.

 ## Tab completion

-The tab key can be used to autocomplete the command.
+The [tab] key can be used to autocomplete the command.
 Most everyone is aware of this but not everyone uses it.
 Train yourself to use tab completion whenever possible.

 ## A general note on text editors